gSchool/ada-pre-course/06-day06/00-starter/00-starter.md

 By the end of this set of lessons you should:

 * Be comfortable using Arrays to solve problems in Ruby
-* Be able to explain what a symbols is
+* Be able to explain what a symbol is
 * Be able to use hashes in Ruby to solve coding problems
 * Be able to explain how Hashes compare to Arrays
 * Access element in a nested data structure